National Museum of Fine Arts (Albania)

-The National Museum of Fine Arts (Galeria Kombëtare e Arteve) is a national art museum in Tirana, Albania, under the supervision of the Ministry of Culture.
-It features the work of well-known Albanian artist, such as Sadik Kaceli.
+The National Museum of Fine Arts (Galeria Kombëtare e Arteve) is a national art museum in Tirana, Albania, under the supervision of the Ministry of Economy, Culture and Innovation.
+It features the work of well-known Albanian artists such as Kole Idromeno and Sadik Kaceli.

 In October 2021, the gallery was temporarily closed to allow for significant construction work to take place such as the revamping of the current structure and the building of a new one nearby.
 The works are expected to last until end of 2023.
 In the meantime, plans include the digitization of art work at the AlbaFilm studios.